 How could you not like them?
 They have a nice subtle vanilla flavor and really allow the frosting that you use to shine.
 With that said they are extremely flavorful on their own, I like to set some aside to eat without frosting, they are that good.
 It is a great base flavor for any cake or cupcake.

 They will typically be white or yellow and go with practically any frosting flavor you can imagine.
 On this list of Top 25 Cupcake Flavors, they come in at number 3!
 And it is easy to see why.

 They are incredibly easy to make with just a handful of ingredients that you most likely already have in your pantry.
 If I can do it, you can do it.
 Let’s get baking!

-Step 1: Gather the Ingredients and Tools for this recipe
+Step 1: Gather the Ingredients to make Vanilla cupcakes

 In order to make this delicious vanilla cupcake recipe, we need to get our ingredients and tools together.
 You will need the following items:

-- Cake Flour or All-Purpose Flour – If it is readily available I recommend using cake flour over all-purpose (plain) flour.
+- Cake Flour or All-Purpose Flour -- If it is readily available I recommend using cake flour over all-purpose (plain) flour.
 It will help to make the cupcake lighter and airier.
 All-purpose flour will make them a little denser.
-With that said, you can’t really go wrong with AP four.
-Don’t over measure the flour.
-Meaning, don’t pack it in lightly scoop in the flour to your measuring cup and then skim the top so it is flat.
-If you want to be super accurate use a scale and the grams measurement.

 Step 2: How to Make Vanilla Cupcakes